Autism Assessments

 About Us

 We are a team of highly skilled clinicians with a combined 25 years' worth of experience in autism assessment and post diagnostic support.
-Our team is led by a Highly Specialist Speech and Language Therapist and a Clinical Psychologist.
+Our team is co-led by a Highly Specialist Speech and Language Therapist and a Clinical Psychologist.
 Our team is registered with The Health and Care Professions Council (HCPC).
 Assessments are conducted in line with best practice guidance from the National Institute for Health and Care Excellence (NICE).

 The team have extensive experience in autism assessment and diagnosis.
 They are trained in 'standardised' autism assessment tools including the ADOS-2 (autism diagnostic observation schedule), ADI-r (autism diagnostic interview) and Autism Clinical Interview - Adults (ACIA).
 The team draw on their experience and clinical skills to meet individual needs, whilst also adhering to DSM-5 and NICE guidance in regard to autism assessment and diagnosis.
 This means that each assessment is bespoke, and accounts for the diversity of autistic experience.